If you have to buy it, get the best deal!

 A Beauty Break is an online GWP that is only available for 4-6 hours.
 These offers can and will pop up at any time, but they are most commonly offered on Wednesday from 8am-12pm PST.
 If you do not receive the email, check the online GWP section.
 Unless it is a rare targeted Beauty Break, they will always be listed online.
 Without the email, it is hard to predict the ones that do not come on Wednesday.
 I randomly happened upon one in the GWP section on a Monday night about two years ago and later found that they have night-time offers occasionally.
 There was only one time I remember receiving an email.
 While it likely means those special Beauty Break offers are targeted, you can redeem some targeted offers if you know the link.

-One day only steals are usually limited to Platinum members.
+One day only steals are usually limited to Platinum and Diamond members.
+They are called Platinum or Diamond Perks.
 These are offers that are rarely known in advance, and usually only appear in our emails.
 It is common to receive multiple offers during a major promotion.
 There are times when all members can take advantage of these special one day only steals.
 Occasionally, we find out about these offers before the day they go live.
 On Saturday, 07/30/16, there is a steal open to any Ulta Shopper.
 The Urban Decay Naked Smoky Palette will be $27 (50% off).
 I own this and highly recommend it.
 If you’re shopping online, I suggest getting there right when the sale opens at midnight central time.
 Those shopping in store should also arrive as soon as their store opens.

 When shopping in store, make sure you stop by the clearance section.
 This is usually near the center of most stores, but ask an employee if you’re having a hard time finding it.
 Items inside the clearance section vary between stores.
 Clearance items in store are always discounted deeper than the same item in the online sale section.
 There is no guarantee items you find online are sold in store, because the online sale section is a lot bigger.
 It is a good idea to check the sale section even if you’re not going into the store.
 If you have time to go to a store and are planning on purchasing something from the sale section, I’d chance going into the store.
 The only exception is if the online gifts (which outnumber the in store gifts) are more valuable (to you) than the amount you could save with a trip to the store.
 Many promotions are listed in the Special Offer section.
 If you want to purchase multiples from a specific brand, check this section to see if there are any BOGO offers available.